AbishekThapa/AbishekThapa/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: I can turn a messy spreadsheet into a clean, query-ready dataset faster than you can finish your coffee ☕.
+⚡ Fun fact: I can turn a messy spreadsheet into a clean using Microsoft Excel Power Query.

 ---